European shares steady in quiet trade, Parmalat soars

 Most sectors traded in positive territory, with banks lagging after the European Central Bank (ECB) told Monte dei Paschi di Siena it needed to plug a capital shortfall of 8.8 billion euros, higher than a previous estimate of 5 billion euros.

-Trading in Monte Paschi was suspended until the conditions of a state bailout of Italy's third largest lender become clear.
-Italy's bank index fell 0.5 percent, led lower by Banca Popolare Di Milano and Banco Popolare, which fell 4 percent and 3.7 percent respectively.
+Trading in Monte Paschi is suspended until conditions of a state bailout of Italy's third largest lender become clear.
+Italy's bank index fell 0.5 percent.

-Deutsche Bank fell 1.5 percent.
+Deutsche Bank fell more than 1 percent.
 The stock shrugged off news that the ECB had lowered its minimum capital requirements, giving the lender more leeway to structure bonus payments and dividends.

-The top STOXX gainer was Denmark's SimCorp, which jumped more than 5 percent after signing a perpetual licence agreement with Generali.

-Mediaset climbed 2.8 percent with traders speculating what French media group Vivendi could do next after building up a stake of just below the 30 percent threshold that would trigger a takeover bid.
-Vivendi rose 0.7 percent.
-(Reporting by Danilo Masoni and Kit Rees; Editing by Gareth Jones)
+Top STOXX gainer was Mediaset, which climbed 6.5 percent with traders speculating what French media group Vivendi could do next after building up a stake of just below the 30 percent threshold that would trigger a takeover bid.
+Vivendi fell 0.4 percent.
+(Reporting by Danilo Masoni; Editing by Robin Pomeroy)

 By Yashaswini Swamynathan, Rodrigo Campos and Chuck Mikolajczak